PrincessMaggy/Afribite/README.md

 - Added a mobile first Soup menu page for restaurant owners to display the Soup menu items that will be saved in the firestore database.
 - Added a mobile first Salad menu page for restaurant owners to display the Salad menu items that will be saved in the firestore database.
 - Added a mobile first Beverage menu page for restaurant owners to display the Beverage menu items that will be saved in the firestore database.
-- Added a mobile first dessert menu page for restaurant owners to display the Dessert menu items that will be saved in the firestore database.
+- Added a mobile first Special menu page for restaurant owners to display the Special menu items that will be saved in the firestore database.
--

 ### Magali Lapu